ChrisPenner/focus/README.md

   - [ ] probably need to make 'contains' bind patterns, and use "^...$" in pattern strings
 - [ ] Add mechanism for warning when files may be written to.
 - [ ] Determine whether there's a semantics that works for using records as the selector for a modify; or maybe using bindings as a modify target.
-- [ ] Use different commands for different default setups.
-  E.g. 'align', 'view', 'in-place'
-- [ ] Option for choosing split delimiter via cli flag for better perf, flexibility, and better fzf integration (null terminator)
-- [ ] replace alignment splitting, and 'all at once' options with language features.
 - [ ] Allow defining custom selectors and actions in lua
   * Allow sharing these/caching them, etc.
 - [ ] Fix parsing ambiguity of division and regex